Death By The Swing Set..

 Maggie snapped herself out of her daydream, she had lost track of time and the sun was starting to shine on the now tarnished land.
 It wouldn't be long until dog walkers or a jogger happened across the beastly scene of the macabre display she had left for them to clean up.

 She pushed herself to a standing position and dusted off the front of her bloodstained dress, her laughter almost maniacal as she skipped away back to find somewhere else to play or at least somebody else to play with.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ObiWanJadenobiWrite a Review